DaLuSt/DSLS-Programming1/Final_Assignment/Readme.md

-# Prevalance of hypertention from a sample population as compaired to the Netherlands
+# Prevalance of hypertention from a sample population compaired to the Netherlands
 * * *
 A case study about the effect of hypertention in society Daan Steur